LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 ###TODO

 1. Review the refcount with anon

+    no problem with refcount

 2. still pretty shaky about mmo_vmas field, try figure it out

+    now have a better understanding

 3. ref the mmobj when initialize the vmarea

+    done during vmmap_clone

 4. watch out for mmo_shadowed field for shadow object
 5. Review vmmap_read and vmmap_write, sys_read and sys_write